product-os/jellyfish/docs/developing/add-new-type.markdown

     "allOf": [
       {
         "name": "Pokèmon cards",
-        // This is a simple schema that selects all cards the are of type
+        // This is a simple schema that selects all cards that are of type
         // "pokemon"
         "schema": {
           "type": "object",